Roly67/easy-weightloss-tips/_posts/2018-08-13-acupuncture-and-weight-loss.md

 description: The relationship between acupuncture and weight loss is interesting!
 Many say you can lose weight with acupuncture easily and maintain good health.
 keywords: acupuncture and weight loss,acupuncture diet,lose weight with acupuncture
 image: /assets/images/js_acupuncture-and-weight-loss1.jpg
+header:
+   teaser: /assets/images/js_acupuncture-and-weight-loss1.jpg
 permalink: /acupuncture-and-weight-loss.html
-index-snippet: Acupuncture and weight loss, as a partnership, is one of the more controversial issues in the “diet world."
+excerpt: Acupuncture and weight loss, as a partnership, is one of the more controversial issues in the “diet world."

 images:
   - url: /assets/images/js_acupuncture-and-weight-loss1.jpg